measure-sh/measure/self-host/postgres/README.md

 ## Reset

 Run the `./rigmarole.sh` script to rollback all migrations and re-apply again.
-This will effectively reset the entire database.
+This will effectively reset the entire database &amp; clear all data.
 Note that, this will not delete records from the `auth.users` table.